Corporate Landscape in Mexico: Understanding Approaches to Talent Management and Women’s Inclusion (Report)May 01, 2014

 Some of the findings include:

-- Traditional gender roles and a shortage of programs or polices to support women’s entrance and advancement in the workforce continue to pose challenges and stifle progress.
+- Traditional gender roles and a shortage of programs or policies to support women’s entrance and advancement in the workforce continue to pose challenges and stifle progress.

 - 70% of interviewees stated that work-life balance is a key challenge for women professionals in Mexico.

 - 74% of interviewees also mentioned family values as a key challenge in women’s careers.